FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 		:align: center
 		:width: 4in

-（2）Other safety inputs and outputs remain operational
+- Other safety inputs and outputs remain operational

   Check which safety inputs and outputs are active and whether they can be triggered by PolyScope or external devices.

-（3）date and clock
+- Date and clock

   Check that the date and clock in the Log tab are correct.
 Incorrect dates and clocks indicate low CMOS battery charge.
 CMOS batteries have a shelf life of up to5 years.

-（4） Check whether the terminal snaps are in place
+- Check whether the terminal snaps are in place

 	.. figure:: installation/077.png
 		:align: center
 		:width: 4in

 4. Cleaning

-(1) Teaching device
+- Teaching device

   You may need to clean the teach pendant screen.
 It is recommended to use a standard mild industrial cleaner that does not contain diluents or any corrosive additives.
 Do not wipe the screen with abrasive materials.
 Fawbots don't market specific cleaning agents.

-(2) The button box does not need to be cleaned regularly when it is not normal.
+- The button box

+  Do not need to be cleaned regularly when it is not normal.
 If the key identification is blurred and affects the recognition operation, please clean it with detergent at any time.

-(3) Control box
+- Control box

   The control box contains two filters, one on each side of the control box.

   A. The filter can be observed from the left and right side vents of the control box.
 Under normal circumstances, you can see the honeycomb structure of the filter.
   B. Remove the filter for cleaning.
 Clean with low pressure air or change filters as needed.
 Remember to clean each side.
 If it is dirty or damaged, replace it (worse, remove the upper cover of the controller and replace the filter from inside the upper cover).